Update: Businesses pitch in for flood relief

 - The Lafayette City Council will donate $10,000 from its contingency fund to Elevations Credit Union's flood relief fund.
 The Elevations Foundation will match the city's contribution.
 Elevations is working directly with local agencies to ensure all money collected will go to temporary housing for individuals and families displaced by this disaster.

-- The Kitchen Next Door at 1035 Pearl St. in Boulder hosted a flood benefit Sept.
-19. All profits from food and beverage sales will go to the Colorado Flood Relief Project.
+-The Kitchen Next Door at 1035 Pearl St. in Boulder is hosting a flood benefit Thursday, Sept.
+19, from 3 to 6 p.m.
+All profits from food and beverage sales will go to the Colorado Flood Relief Project.

 - Broomfield-based Level 3 Communications Inc. is matching employee contributions to the Red Cross.
 The company is still evaluating the level of matching.